 A small number of these grants are awarded annually through a peer-review process.
 Individual grants may not exceed $2,500 and are not renewable.

-Small research grant applications for 2016 are now closed.
-Applicants can expect decision notifications in May.
+Small research grant applications for 2016 are closed.

 How to Use Small Research Grant Funds

 Funds may be used for such research activities as travel to archives, travel to conduct interviews, administration and coding of instruments, research assistance, and purchase of datasets.
 While this list is merely illustrative, certain research activities are specifically excluded from funding; these include travel to professional meetings, secretarial costs except for preparation of the final manuscripts for publication, and salary support for the principal investigator.
 Overhead or indirect costs are not allowable expenses.